|

 Puerto Rico is also known for its vibrant nightlife scene, especially in areas like La Placita in Santurce.
 This lively square is home to various bars and restaurants that come alive after dark.
 Grab a drink at one of the many outdoor bars and enjoy the music and dancing that fills the streets.

-4 Days in Puerto Rico Travel Itinerary Summary
+4 Days in Puerto Rico: Summary

 Similar Posts